bezzohyy/Playwright-End-to-End-E2E-Test-Automation-Framework/README.md

   It accelerates repetitive flows (logins, checkouts, API contracts) so testers can invest time in probing for edge cases, usability issues, and emergent behaviors.

 - 🧩 **System awareness, not just scripts**
-  With API + UI + config-driven tests, it builds a model of the system’s moving parts—highlighting where failures cluster, where environments drift, and where risk lives.
+  With API + UI + config-driven tests, it builds a model of the system’s moving parts, highlighting where failures cluster, where environments drift, and where risk lives.

 - 🤝 **Supports collaboration across roles**
   Developers can use it to guard against unintended breakage.
 Testers can use it to amplify their reach.
 Business stakeholders can see reports that reveal patterns, not just pass/fail counts.